citizenscience/cancerresearchuk-pybossa/README.md

 ###### Visit pybossa and publish your project
 - Click on the user icon in the top right of pybossa
 - Choose `My projects` from the drop down menu
-- Click `More info` on teh CRUK Trailblazer project
+- Click `More info` on the CRUK Trailblazer project
 - Click on `Publish it` in the top left
 - Confirm by clicking `yes publish`
 - Click the `contribute now` button to start contributing